Home

 Though I am concerned with all sounds involved in makishi performance, I place special attention on the percussion ensembles that accompany the ancestors’ dances.
 This emphasis is not limited to the instruments, their repertoire, or how they are tuned, but also includes the groups and people involved in makishi music.
 Recognizing that not all makishi sounds involve music, this site is also dedicated to other sonic components of performance such as ancestral voices.
 Navigate to any of these pages by clicking on these circles, links, or through the menu bar.

-This site is designed to both stand on its own and act as a chapter of my doctoral dissertation in ethnomusicology, DISSERTATION TITLE.
+This site is designed to both stand on its own and act as a chapter of my doctoral dissertation in ethnomusicology, “The Sounds of Makishi: Luvale Spirit Manifestation, Music, and Timbre in Zambia.”
 Though Makishi Music provides a relatively detailed picture of makishi performance, I direct the curious reader to my dissertation for further information, sources, and analyses.

 1. Nzewi, Meki.
 1997.
 African Music: Theoretical Content and Creative Continuum.
 Oldershausen: Institut für Didaktik populärer Musik.